 Don’t talk over the top: If the announcer or reporter interrupts, let them.
 Use the time to take a breather and plan your next response.
 If you continue to talk over the top of the announcer it will sound aggressive and listeners will be so distracted they won’t hear your message;

 Don't Oversell: Remember you are on air to provide an insight or reaction, you’re not there for a blatant plug.
-That’s what ads are for;
+That’s what ads are for, so sell the dream instead;

 Keep it friendly: Sometimes on talkback radio you might get a tricky or provocative question from the host or even callers.
 Be honest and friendly, even if it feels like you are under attack.